codyduval/codyduval.github.io/_posts/2015-01-10-dci-rails-part2.md

 We'll skip over the remainder of the class details for now to focus on what matters: Does DCI lead to more readable and maintainable code?
 Is it a Good Thing™?

 ###Performance Issues
 Setting aside any architectural opinions for a moment, there are real performance issues with using Ruby's `#extend` to add behavior to an object at runtime.
-By calling `#extend`, you obliterate Ruby's method cache, making method lookup *an order of magnitude* slower (you can see some data [here](http://tonyarcieri.com/dci-in-ruby-is-completely-broken)).
+By calling `#extend` on an object, you obliterate Ruby's method cache for that object, making method lookup *an order of magnitude* slower (you can see some data [here](http://tonyarcieri.com/dci-in-ruby-is-completely-broken)).
 I haven't done any benchmarking of my own, but I'm not sure how much this would matter in the context of a Rails app where IO is by far the biggest bottleneck.

-Ruby 2.0 brought with it some other ways of adding behavior to an object at runtime, including `UnboundMethod` (used in the [casting gem](https://github.com/saturnflyer/casting)). `UnboundMethod` doesn't destroy the method cache, but it has performance issues of its own.
+Ruby 2.0 brought with it another way to add behavior to an object at runtime, via `UnboundMethod` (used in the [casting gem](https://github.com/saturnflyer/casting)). `UnboundMethod` has performance issues of its own, but it does provide a way to "unbind" functionality at the end of Context.

+Other techniques to decorate an object include using `SimpleDelegator` or `Forwardable` at the class level.
+But using these wrapper methods violate "strict" DCI you are not directly manipulating Data objects at runtime.

-###Readability
+###Readability & Maintainability
-One big win of DCI is to increase code cohesion by grouping similar concerns.
+If implemented correctly, DCI should make it easier to maintain and understand an application's code.
 Rails is built around the [Active Record](http://www.martinfowler.com/eaaCatalog/activeRecord.html) pattern and while that affords some conveniences, it has the unfortunate side effect of abstracting away what the application actually *does*.
 By placing business logic in its own class, it's much easier to reason on the actual functionality of the app.
+And since business logic is separated from domain logic, changes to the code base should be easier, too.

 ###Not Very DRY
 We've only implemented one Context, but what happens when another use case needs similar functionality to another?
 How do we share functionality between Context classes?